act-rules/act-rules.github.io/_rules/audio-is-live-213x3x.md

 Still looking for a solution to the problem of finding a live stream that we can use.

+The Media Working Group has a solution that could we might use, but requires a camera connected to the device where the rule is being tested.
+If we can't find anything else, we might add a note to the example stating this requirement.
+The example (does not work on Safari, works in Chrome) can be found here: https://github.com/w3c/webcodecs/tree/main/samples/webcam-in-worker

 This `audio` element plays a live media resource.

 ```html